Health & Support Services

 - Employment within the industry

-- NZ Certificate in Study & Career Preparation (Health) L4*
+- NZ Certificate in Health and Wellbeing L3 and L4

-- NZ Certificate in Health & Wellbeing L3 & L4*
+- NZ Certificate in Study and Career Preparation L4

 Zoe began the year not knowing what Trades Academy would be like, nor what it would be like attend the NMIT Campus.
 Zoe says she made the right choice as she is loving the Health & Support Services course.
 Zoe has particularly enjoyed listening to the many different speakers from the health and wellbeing sectors who visit students in class, especially those speakers who talk about living with a disability and the impact this has on their lives.
 “These speakers were real and it was interesting to learn about their experiences and how they support others with disabilities in the community.”